kodecocodes/i9t/swift-2/swift-2.markdown

 ### `guard`

-Often times its necessary to do pre-condition checks in your routines to ensure proper state or that valid arguments were passed in.
+Often times it's necessary to do pre-condition checks in your routines to ensure proper state or that valid arguments were passed in.
 The new `guard` control flow is the perfect tool for doing these checks.
 Consider the `Beer().sip()` method from above.
 What happens when you sip an empty beer?
 What does that even mean?
 (It probably means you've had too many or need a refill.)
 Perhaps it would make sense to verify that there is beer available for sipping!

 ```
 struct Beer {